GoogleCloudPlatform/java-docs-samples/iot/api-client/beta-features/manager/README.md

 Run the following command to install the libraries and build the sample with
 Maven:

     mvn clean compile assembly:single

 ## Running the sample

-The following code will run the sample
+The following command will run the sample

     mvn exec:java -Dexec.mainClass="com.example.cloud.iot.examples.DeviceGatewayExample"